 Stay Informed and Get Involved!

 - Read the issue brief [PDF] on ASHA’s position and advocacy strategy with decision makers.

 - Be an advocate!
 Review ASHA’s talking points so you know what to say on this issue.

 - Read this sample op-ed for ASHA members to submit to their local newspaper or other publication opposing LEAD-K legislation introduced in the states.

-Centers for Disease Control and Prevention: Hearing Loss in Children
+- Review the Centers for Disease Control and Prevention: Hearing Loss in Children website.

-ASHA's model language, which emphasize a parent’s right to choose the appropriate language/communication modality for their child and family, requires the State Department of Education or Department of Health ("lead agency”) to develop a comprehensive and unbiased parent resource that includes developmental milestones, appropriate assessments, and other information to assist families.
-The model language also requires the lead agency to distribute the resource to parents, resource centers, health centers, and education agencies, and recommends that the lead agency utilize experts in the state to help develop the resource.
+- Review ASHA's Model Bill [PDF] (Modified from LEAD-K/A.G.
+Bell Model Bill).
+ASHA’s model language, which emphasizes a parent’s right to choose the appropriate language/communication modality for their child and family, requires the state department of education or department of health (“lead agency”) to develop a comprehensive and unbiased parent resource that includes developmental milestones, appropriate assessments, and other information to assist families.
+The model language also requires the lead agency to distribute the resource to parents, resource centers, health centers, and education agencies and recommends that the lead agency utilize experts in the state to help develop the resource.

 ASHA’s Advocacy on Lead-K